-Prerequisites: AR103, the equivalent or permission of the instructor.
+Prerequisites: AR103 or permission of the instructor.
 Teaches the fundamentals of drawing the human figure using pencil, vine charcoal, and pastel mediums.
 Stresses proportion, gesture, and form through line and tonal application.
 Emphasizes anatomy, with drawing from the skeletal structure and learning musculature serving as the foundation for drawing from the live model.
-Slides, lectures, and demonstrations are an integral part of course.

-AR206 Advanced Painting: Oil
+AR206 Advanced Painting

-Prerequisites: AR103 and AR104, the equivalent or permission of the instructor.
+Prerequisites: AR103, AR104, or permission of the instructor.